sebastiencabonbw/documentation-identity-analytics/documentation/identity-analytics/uar-guide/02-my-first-review.md

 ![](./media/IAP252.png)

 Once everything is fulfilled, click on **Finish** to save your campaign configuration.

+> **Note** For reviews on large volumes of data, above 30,000 entries by default, the KPIs in this step are not displayed to smooth the experience.
+In addition the campaign is forced into "on hold" mode to allow perimeter review from the campaign management interface before launching the reviews.

 ## Step 7 - Managing your review campaign